raspberrypilearning/rainbow-run/en/step_3.md

 Set the scale of the 'Ball' to X=`0.25`, Y=`0.25`, Z=`0.25`.

 **Tip:** You can use the 'link' button next to the scale property to change all the values at once.
-Just make sure to unlink them afterwards.

 ![A screenshot highlighting the 'link' icon and the stated scale values for the 'Ball' GameObject.](images/ball-scale.png)